 Sure, you could swap out the vegetables if you would like.
 Just note that any switches will change the overall flavor of the burritos.
 You could use cauliflower, broccoli green onions, or even add some jalapeno for a spicy kick.
 Also, you could use different beans if you have a favorite.

-Sure, you can add meat.
+Sure, you can add meat to the burritos.
 Some great meat options for this recipe include Crockpot Pork Carnitas, Cilantro Lime Chicken, or Grilled Skirt Steak.
 You could also add any of you own favorite cooked meats for some extra protein.
 If you do decide to add meat you will need less quinoa/rice, beans and veggies.

-I love to enjoy my vegetarian burritos with salsa, and guacamole.
-Some other great options are sour cream (or plain Greek yogurt), avocado, lime juice, cilantro, Chimichurri Sauce, pico de gallo, warm Queso or any other of your favorites!
+I love to enjoy my veggie burritos with salsa, and guacamole.
+Some other great options are sour cream (or plain Greek yogurt), avocado, lime juice, fresh cilantro, Chimichurri Sauce, pico de gallo, warm Queso or any other of your favorites.

-Sure, some ways to make this recipe vegan is using a vegan cheese alternative or eliminating the cheese altogether.
+Some ways to make this burrito recipe vegan is using a vegan cheese alternative or eliminating the cheese altogether.
 Another option is to use cooked tofu in place of some of the veggies.